Ayan-Sinha/ieeesbm-coding-winter-task/README.md

 ### Task 0

-- Create your branch
+- Create your branch and checkout it
-- Add a "README.md" file with the stuff in task0template.md file
+- Overwrite the "README.md" file with the stuff in task0template.md file
 - Submit it
 - Setup C on your computer